 Postcards are found in three common sizes: 4" x 6", 5" x 7" and 5 1/2" x 8 1/2".

+The most common card stocks used for postcards are: 100# stock coated on both sides: The most popular postcard stock.
+100# stock coated on one side: Well suited to mailing.
 12 pt stock coated on both sides: a premium paper with a high luster finish.

 The three most popular sizes for personalized notepads are 4" x 6", 5 1/2" x 8 1/2" and 8 1/2" x 11".

 There are four popular sizes for sticky notes: 3" x 3", 3" x 4", 3" x 5" and 4" x 6".